omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 * ICWSM-2022 [[Deadline: May 15, Sept 15]](https://www.icwsm.org/2021/index.html)
 * Workshop on online abuse and harms [[Deadline: May 19]](https://www.workshopononlineabuse.com/cfp/shared-task-on-hateful-memes)
 * CLEF-2021 (Fake News Detection) [[Deadline: May 7]](https://www.workshopononlineabuse.com/cfp/shared-task-on-hateful-memes)

+## <font color="#00cc66"> Quotes </font>

+> * Life is a echo: "We get back what we give".
+> * The quality of our life depends on the quality of our thoughts.
+> * Our thoughts lead to actions, actions lead to habits and habits form character.
+"Character determines our destiny".
+> * Try to smile and be kind to others.
+Smile increases our face value.
+> * Don't expect anything from others.
+Expect only from yourself and believe in your hard work.
+> * Try to make yourself a better person by every passing day, learn new things, expand your knowledge, invest on yourself and practise humility and kindness.
+> *